provectus/kafka-ui/README.md

 * `schemaNameTemplate`: how keys are saved to schemaRegistry
 * `jmxPort`: open jmxPosrts of a broker

+Configure as many clusters as you need adding their configs below.

 Alternatively, each variable of of the .yml file can be set with an environment variable.
 For example, if you want to use an environment variable to set the `name` parameter, you can write it like this:

 `KAFKA_CLUSTERS_2_NAME`